rohan-v8rma/data-structures-and-algorithms/README.md

 1. Visit nodes level-by-level (where the root is the "first level," its children are the "second level," etc.).
 2. On a given level, visit nodes left-to-right.

 In the example above, a level-order traversal starting at the root would visit the nodes in the following order: 1 2 3 4 5

+> NOTE: This is achievable when Binary Tree is stored as an Array.
+Printing the array in sequence would give us level-order traversal.

 ---